Millefeuille42/Statistik/README.md

   sometimes because of bad JSON formatting.
 I'm currently working on this.
   In the meantime you can test jour temp JSON file on an online tester and fix the formatting yourself (sorry T_T).
   In this case, you can then launch the command stop, again, to create your stat file.

+- Windows Defender might start a scan, wait 10 sec, and restart the app.

 ## Roadmap
 - Proper Graphical Interface
 - Plots and Graphics